 Today, I still use my accounts receivable as a leading indicator to measure client satisfaction.
 This may not be the right leading indicator for every company, since every business is different.
 This would only work as a leading indicator if your clients typically paid on time and did not play games with your invoice.
 This worked for us at Metasys because our clients were in the habit of paying our invoices regularly and on time.
 Therefore, it was a red flag if an invoice was past due.
 When this happened, the project manager would call the client to check in and make sure everything was going well without mentioning the invoice.
 Seven times out of 10 there was something that we needed to address or fix.
 They would be pleasantly surprised that we called and even ask us how we read their minds.
 We would share that these were customer care calls, fix the issues, then gently ask if there was anything holding up our invoice.

-At Rhythm Systems, we use the following KPIs to help us be proactive and retain clients:
+At Rhythm Systems, we use the following customer success KPIs to help us be proactive and retain clients:

 The Net Promoter Score is a method developed by Fred Reicheld and explained in his book, The Ultimate Question.
 In a nutshell, it’s based on a direct question and the scoring is on a 0-10 scale.
 At Rhythm Systems, after a client off-site session or consulting call, our Head of Consulting will send an email to the main contact with two questions asking them to answer on a 0-10 scale.
 We then track these scores with a composite KPI using the average to get our Net Promoter Score.